 All COVID-19 vaccinators are required to complete the relevant elearning sessions within this programme before starting to vaccinate.
-However, it is not nationally mandated that vaccinators need to complete the elearning sessions again after a certain period, as long as they have not had a significant break from practice and can demonstrate that they have been keeping their knowledge and skills up-to-date through other mechanisms.
-Please see the ‘Remaining up to date’ section in the Training Recommendations for COVID-19 Vaccinators for further guidance.
+However, it is not nationally mandated that vaccinators need to complete the existing elearning sessions again after a certain period, as long as they have not had a significant break from practice and can demonstrate that they have been keeping their knowledge and skills up to date through other mechanisms.
+The sessions, however, can be accessed at any time should vaccinators wish to refresh their knowledge about any aspect of the programme.

 The elearning sessions describe the national COVID-19 vaccination programme for England.
 Most of the information in the sessions will be relevant for those involved in the programme throughout the UK and Crown Dependencies.
 However, those undertaking the programme in Northern Ireland, Scotland, Wales and the Crown Dependencies should be aware that some details as to how the programme will be delivered may be different.
 Vaccinators should therefore ensure that they refer to any country-specific information available so they are familiar with the particular details of the programme for the country in which they are practicing.